David Corn

 David Corn (born February 20, 1959) is an American political journalist and author.
-He is the Washington, D.C. bureau chief for Mother Jones and is best known as a cable television commentator.
+He is the Washington, D.C. bureau chief for Mother Jones, author of the newsletter Our Land, and is best known as a cable television commentator.
 Corn worked at The Nation from 1987 to 2007, where he served as Washington editor.

 Early life and education

 Corn was raised in a Jewish family in White Plains, New York.
 He graduated from White Plains High School in 1977.
 He attended Brown University, where he majored in history and worked for The Brown Daily Herald.
 After his junior year, he interned at The Nation where he accepted a job as editorial assistant instead of returning to finish his degree.
 He earned his remaining credits at Columbia University and received a B.A. from Brown in 1982.